MaroofAbdullah/Youtube_Title_and_Content_Generator/README.md

-# Youtube_title_-_script_Generator
+# Youtube_Title_Script_Generator

 Given a topic,
-the model will generate the title as well as the script for the youtube video.
+the model will generate the titles as well as the scripts for the youtube video.

 Link->https://youtubetitle-scriptgenerator.streamlit.app/